BrunoRosendo/FEUP-SOPE/Proj2/Report.md

 1. Parse the command arguments
 2. Synchronize with the server
-3. Generate requests by creating request threads
+3. Generate requests by creating request threads and sending them through the public fifo
-4. Wait for the response from the server
+4. Create private fifo and wait for the response from the server, which will be sent through this newly created channel.

 During this steps, the client will also register operations such as:
 * Client request thread makes initial request (IWANT)